tjek/tjek-swift-sdk/README.md

 ## Installation

-TjekSDK supports most popular dependency managers.
+TjekSDK supports the following dependency managers.
 Choose your preferred method to see the instructions:

 <details><summary>Swift Package Manager</summary>